SoggySupernova/AutoRobloxRantShorts/README.md

 # AutoRobloxRantShorts

 NOT PRODUCTION READY AT ALL, DON'T USE THIS LOL

-todo: remove hardcoded file paths
+* todo: remove hardcoded file paths
   todo: why do they need to be base64 encoded?
   todo: put the temporary generated files in a folder instead of main directory
   todo: autoclose windows when done
   todo: add "Subscribe." to first textbox so numbers match
   todo: autodetect number mismatch
-todo: generate TTS automatically

-* in align_subtitles.sh
+* in align\_subtitles.sh
 * imagemagick binary

 # How to Use

 1. git clone this
-2. Look at SETUP_WINDOWS.md for windows or SETUP_LINUX.md for linux
+2. Look at SETUP\_WINDOWS.md for windows or SETUP\_LINUX.md for linux
 3. record your gameplay and save it as input.mkv in the AutoRobloxRantShorts directory
 4. place required assets
-5. run run_no_console.vbs for windows, or "" for linux
+5. run run\_no\_console.vbs for windows, or "" for linux

 ## Required Assets

 Place all of them in the assets directory

 ### spritesheet.txt

 A 640x160 base64-encoded image with four 160x160 pictograms representing the emojis 😐, 🥀, 🙏, and 😭 respectively.
 Make your own or use a set like OpenMoji.

 ### font.txt

 The font that will be used for subtitles.
 A base64-encoded TTF file I think?
 TikTok Sans for example.

 ### nah script.txt

 The script that will be used as a style guide for the script generator.
 It should have bolded words.

 ### bg.mp3

 The background music for the video.

 ### vineboom.wav

 The sound effect that will be played at the end of impactful sentences.

 ### thirteen.mp3

 The voice source that will be used for text to speech.
 Note that f5-tts only uses the first ~10 seconds.

 ## Generating a Video